-The decision flowchart on the following page was included in Appendix C of GASB Statement 61 to assist primary governments in determining whether a legally separate entity should be considered a component unit and whether the primary government should include the financial information of the component unit in its own financial statements by blending, discrete presentation, or via footnote as a related party.
+The decision flowchart in Chart 7 was included in Appendix C of GASB Statement 61 to assist primary governments in determining whether a legally separate entity should be considered a component unit and whether the primary government should include the financial information of the component unit in its own financial statements by blending, discrete presentation, or via footnote as a related party.
 Additional language (see bold print) was added to incorporate the amended blending criteria introduced by GASB Statement 80.

-The flowchart is non-authoritative and does not cover all aspects of the statement and should not be used in place of the statement itself.
-Included paragraph references are those of statement 14, as amended.
+The flowchart is nonauthoritative and does not cover all aspects of the statement and should not be used in place of the statement itself.
+Included paragraph references are those of Statement 14, as amended.